top of page

 MISSION CONTROL

-✔︎ Redundant 2-way communication with Control
+✔︎ 2-way voice communication with Control

 ✔︎ Dedicated controllers monitoring flight telemetry